OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-02.md

 ## 1 Corinthians 2:7

-But we speak God’s wisdom in a mystery, the hidden wisdom which God predestined before the ages to our glory;
+But we speak of God’s wisdom in a mystery, the hidden wisdom which God determined before the ages for our glory;

 ## 1 Corinthians 2:8

-The wisdom which none of the rulers of this age has understood; for if they had understood it, they would not have crucified the Lord of glory.
+This wisdom was not understood by any of the rulers of this age; for if they had comprehended it, they would not have crucified the Lord of glory.

 ## 1 Corinthians 2:9